To Begin

 It's not advisable to attempt changes or make selections when running an animation as interesting and unwanted problems can occur.

 PixItems, BkgItems and BkgItems have methods to play, pause, resume and stop.
 Shadows are not animated rather they can link to a sprite and share the ride.
 Wings are also included as they're based on a collection of PixItems.
-Scrolling Backgrounds have their own methods to set an animation but follow the same play commands.
+Scrolling Backgrounds have their own methods to set an animation but follow the same play commands as do videos.

 A note about Wings - it's been rewritten and is now a class rather than a function.
 It's made up of three PixItems each defined by their part tag.
 The bat portion part is named pivot and the wings left and right.
 The animation is applied to the pivot while the wings have their own flapper animations.